 Linguists didn’t even know this Malaysian language existed until this year, when Swedish researchers realized some locals in a Malay Peninsula village were using vocabulary, grammar, and sounds unique from the Jahai language they were studying.
 They estimate the village has just 280 speakers.
-Learn the most common second language (besides English and Spanish) doctors speak in your state.

 The ancient language Dunser is still used in special occasions like marriage proposals and weddings in a Papua, Indonesia, island village, but it had just three speakers left in 2011.
 The two adults, in their 60s and 70s, almost died in earthquakes and floods that threatened the community that year, so Oxford University linguists rushed to document the critically endangered language.

 Around the Southern Daly River, some indigenous Australians speak Ngan’gikurunggurr, though it’s critically endangered.
 The 2016 Census found just 26 speakers left.
 Broaden your language knowledge more by memorizing these ways to say “bless you” around the world.

 Pan Jin-yu, the last native speaker of the language spoken by a group of aboriginal Taiwanese people, died at 96 in 2010.
 Even though she managed to give 200 students Pazeh language lessons before passing away, Jin-yu wasn’t able to save the language, which is considered extinct.